Why Beyond Meat Stock Jumped Today

 What happened

-Shares of Beyond Meat (NASDAQ: BYND) climbed on Tuesday after the meat alternatives company said it would build a cutting-edge production facility in China.
-As of 1:45 p.m.
-EDT, Beyond Meat's stock was up more than 8%.
+Shares of Beyond Meat (NASDAQ: BYND) climbed Monday after the company unveiled its new meatless "meatballs."
+They'll be appearing in retail outlets nationwide beginning this week.
+As of 2:30 p.m.
+EDT, the stock was up by 6.6%.

 So what

-Beyond Meat (Jiaxing) Food, a subsidiary of Beyond Meat, reached an agreement with the Jiaxing Economic & Technological Development Zone (JXEDZ) to build a new to plant-based food manufacturing facility near Shanghai.
+Beyond Meatballs derive their protein from peas and brown rice.
+They contain no ingredients from genetically modified organisms (GMOs), nor anything that was treated with antibiotics or hormones.
+The company also says they have no cholesterol, and contain 30% less saturated fat and sodium than the leading brand of animal-based Italian-style meatballs -- all of which should resonate with health-conscious consumers.

-"With its expertise in the food industry, proximity to Shanghai, and excellent logistics and people capabilities, the JXEDZ will be the perfect partner and location for our ambitious plans for the China market," Candy Chan, General Manager for Beyond Meat in China, said in a press release.
+Beyond Meat's stock rose sharply on Monday after it unveiled its new Beyond Meatballs.
+Image source: Beyond Meat.

-Beyond Meat's stock rose on Tuesday after the company struck a deal to expand in China.
-Image source: Getty Images.
+The product will sell for a retail price of $6.99 for 12 meatballs.
+They'll be available in major grocers such as Kroger and Whole Foods by early October.

-Beyond Meat said initial product runs will begin in the coming months.
-It plans to ramp up to full-scale production by early next year.
+"We're thrilled to introduce Beyond Meatballs as they deliver on consumers' growing demand for delicious and nutritious plant-based meat options without GMOs or synthetic ingredients," Chief Marketing Officer Stuart Kronauge said in a press release.

 Now what